John M. Perkins: Recognition

-In 2012, Calvin College began the John M. Perkins Leadership Fellows, a cohort of students who address issues like poverty, injustice, racism and materialism, and strive to be servant leaders who are committed to the renewal and restoration of their communities.
+In 2012, Calvin College began the John M. Perkins Leadership Fellows, a program for students concerned with community injustice.

 In 2004, Seattle Pacific University opened the John Perkins Center for Reconciliation, Leadership Training, and Community Development.

 In 2009, the band Switchfoot released the song "The Sound (John M. Perkins' Blues)".
-It includes the line "John Perkins said it right / Love is the final fight."
+The song was inspired by Perkins' book Let Justice Roll Down.